jbroadway/elefant-docs/docs/2.0/developers/sharing-your-apps/installation-and-upgrade-processes.md

 These install/upgrade handlers will also be generated for you if you use the CRUD generator in the [[Administration / command line tool]] to generate your app.

+For more complex database migrations, check out the [Migrations](https://github.com/jbroadway/migrate) app.

 Back: [[Developers / Sharing your apps]]